anoushka-rufus-1808/juneCtasksBasic/README.md

 String comparison using pointers (myStrcmp)

+Pointer increment and address difference simulation

+Accessing array using pointer/offset notation

+Array of pointers to integers

+Convert decimal to Roman numeral using array of string pointers

 ➤ Pointer with Functions and Arrays

 Pass pointer to a function (e.g., modify variable by address)